 - Click the data you want on the built-in browser.
 (Help the scraper locate the data)

 - Select the actions you want the scraper to take on the Tips Panel.
-(Tell the scraper to visit, to click, or to extract data)
+(Tell the scraper to visit, click, or extract data)

 It is a long table as there are over 100 lines of data on my list.
 The screenshot below has done its best.